Arithmetic geometry of character varieties with regular monodromy

-\begin{cor} Under the assumptions of the lemma, $\bR$ and $\bX$ are smooth.\footnote{Note that under these assumptions, every representation in $\bR$ is stable under the action of $G/Z$ (in the sense of geometric invariant theory).
-However, such a representation is not necessarily irreducible, cf. \S \ref{s:GL}.
+Note that under these assumptions, every representation in $\bR$ is stable under the action of $G/Z$ (in the sense of geometric invariant theory).
+However, such a representation is not necessarily irreducible, see \S \ref{s:GL} for some examples.
 This kind of phenomenon is rare.
-Stable representations are often irreducible.} \end{cor}
+Stable representations are often irreducible.

-Note that for the above lemma to hold, we must have both regular semisimple and regular unipotent monodromy.
-If we only have one, then the action is no longer free.
-This will be further discussed in \cite{NBM}.